Basics | Plugins | Howtos | Applications

 choicelist

 A list of concepts that look like database rows but cannot be edited via the web interface.
-If you want to edit a choicelist, you need to ask your site maintainer.
+If you want to edit a choicelist, you need to ask your server administrator.
 Such a change is usually trivial, but requires at least a server restart.

 simple text representation